LHCquarks/UniNotes/Comp/COMP2521/Graphs/Algorithms/DFS.md

     - Typical stack implementation has O(1) push and pop
     - Each vertex visited at most once -> O(V)
     - For each vertex, all of its edges are considered -> O(E)
+## Connected components
+To find all the connected components of a graph we perform repeated DFS searches until we have visited all the nodes in the graph.

+We switch out our visited array for a group array initialized to -1 and perform DFS on node $0$.
+We then